2026 Hall of Fame Ceremony

 Jim Trotter

-Jim Trotter Jim Trotter is an associate editor of The Gazette in Colorado Springs, with a career spanning reporter, columnist, and editor roles at Rocky Mountain PBS, the Rocky Mountain News, the San Jose Mercury News, and the Sacramento Bee.
-A legendary newsroom leader, he is widely credited with helping build The Gazette’s investigative and enterprise journalism capacity in Colorado Springs.
+Jim Trotter is an Associate Editor of The Gazette in Colorado Springs, with a career spanning reporter, columnist, and editor roles at Rocky Mountain PBS, the Rocky Mountain News, the San Jose Mercury News, and the Sacramento Bee.
+A legendary newsroom leader, he is widely credited with helping build The Gazette's investigative and enterprise journalism capacity in Colorado Springs.

 2024